notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   ![COST ANOMALY DETECTION](../images/CostAnamoly_Detection.PNG)

 - **Continuously monitor your cost and usage using ML to detect unusual spends**
 - It learns your unique, historic spend patterns to detect one-time cost spike and/or continuous cost increases (you don't need to define thresholds)
 - Monitor AWS services, member accounts, cost allocation tags, or cost categories
-- Sends you the anomaly detection report with root-cause analysis
+- Sends you the anomaly detection report with a root-cause analysis
 - Get notified with individual alerts or daily/weekly summary (using SNS)

 ## AWS Service Quotas

   ![AWS SERVICE QUOTAS](../images/AWS_Service_Quotas.PNG)

-- Notify you when you're close to a service quota value threshold
+- The idea is that with AWS, you have limits and these limits are called quotas and sometimes you may hit them.
+- For example, you may get close to how many Lambda functions you can run at the same time and so on and you want to be notified whenever you hit these limits because they're important limits in your accounts
 - Create CloudWatch Alarms on the Service Quotas console
 - Example: Lambda concurrent executions
-- Request a quota increase from AWS Service Quotas or shutdown resources before limit is reached
+- You can also request a quota increase from AWS Service Quotas or shutdown resources before limit is reached

 ## Trusted Advisor